spring-projects/spring-integration-aws/README.md

 ````

 Where you should specify the port on which you have ran the Dynalite service.
-Also you can use for your testing purpose a copy of `org.springframework.integration.aws.DynamoDbLocalRunning` in the `/test` directory of this project.
+Also you can use for you testing purpose a [Local Stack][] library.
-The default port is expected as `4568`, because the `4567` is reserved for the `KinesisLocalRunning` against local Kinesalite npm service.

 Starting with _version 2.0_, the `DynamoDbMetadataStore` can be configured with the `timeToLive` option to enable the [DynamoDB TTL][] feature.
 The `TTL` attribute is added to each item with the value based on the sum of current time and provided `timeToLive` in seconds.